dianaow/flask-react-d3-celery/README.md

+# Data Visualization for Formula 1 Races

-A full-stack dockerized web application to visualize Formula 1 race statistics, with a Python Flask server and a React front-end with d3.js as data visualization tool.
+A full-stack dockerized web application to visualize Formula 1 race statistics from 2016 to present, with a Python Flask server and a React front-end with d3.js as data visualization tool.

 ## Data Source
 - Thanks to the Ergast Developer API (https://ergast.com/mrd/), which provides data for the Formula 1 series and is updated after the conclusion of each race.